guppy/graph/

 938

-939 /// Returns the binary that is run by default, if specified.
+939 /// Returns the documentation URL for this package, if specified.

 940 ///